anufrievroman/waypaper/README.md

 ## Roadmap

-- ~Improve loading of folders with many images~.
 - Additional options for ~subfolders~, ~color~, ~sorting~, ~randomizing~ and setting a uniform color.
 - ~Support for other backends like swww, feh, wallutils~, and maybe hyprpaper.
 - ~Better keyboard-driven experience and hjkl support.~
-- ~Support for multiple monitors with swww~
+- ~Support for multiple monitors with swww~ and swaybg
-- Support for multiple monitors with swaybg
-- Support for some backend-specific features
+- Display animated previews of gif wallpapers
+- Translations

 ## Contributions

 Feel free to propose PR and suggest the improvements.
 I'll also appreciate any help with packaging for various distributions.
+Also, if you wish to contribute with translation into your language, plese translate `translation_en.py` file, and I'll do the rest.

 If you'd like to support the development, consider [donations](https://www.buymeacoffee.com/angryprofessor).